 Wait until the ink is dry

-This means, if either party backs out prior to an inked contract, you are next in line.
+It means, if either party backs out before an inked contract, you are next in line.

 Why parties back out